-- (d) otherwise ensure compliance with this Act by the custodian and its affiliates. - (2) The safeguards to be maintained under subsection (1) must include appropriate measures - (a) for the security and confidentiality of records, which measures must address the risks associated with electronic health records, and - (b) for the proper-disposal of records to prevent any reasonably anticipated unauthorized use or disclosure of the health information or unauthorized access to the health information following its disposal. - (3) In subsection (2)(a), "electronic health records" means records of health information in electronic form. - [para 64] Section 60 requires a custodian to take reasonable steps to protect health information from foreseeable risks such as unauthorized access. - [para 65] I asked the Custodian to tell me, if it determined that any of the accesses in the Complainant's handwritten list were made by an Affiliate without authorization, what steps the Custodian had taken to comply with the requirements of section 60 of the Act and the regulations, prior to the occurrence of the unauthorized access or accesses. - [para 66] I also asked the Custodian to tell me, if it determined that any of the accesses in the Complainant's handwritten list were made by an Affiliate without authorization, whether that individual received privacy training prior to the unauthorized access, and whether they signed anything acknowledging the training and/or agreeing to adhere to the Custodian's policies. - [para 67] Finally, I asked the Custodian to tell me, if it determined that any of the accesses in the Complainant's handwritten list were made by an Affiliate without authorization, what steps it had taken or policies it had subsequently implemented, to comply with section 60. - [para 68] The Custodian provided the following submissions (footnotes omitted):23 - 82.
+- (d) otherwise ensure compliance with this Act by the custodian and its affiliates. - (2) The safeguards to be maintained under subsection (1) must include appropriate measures - (a) for the security and confidentiality of records, which measures must address the risks associated with electronic health records, and - (b) for the proper-disposal of records to prevent any reasonably anticipated unauthorized use or disclosure of the health information or unauthorized access to the health information following its disposal. - (3) In subsection (2)(a), "electronic health records" means records of health information in electronic form. - [para 70] Section 60 requires a custodian to take reasonable steps to protect health information from foreseeable risks such as unauthorized access. - [para 71] I asked the Custodian to tell me, if it determined that any of the accesses to the Complainant's health information identified in the Complainant's Mother's handwritten list were made by an Affiliate without authorization, what steps the Custodian had taken to comply with the requirements of section 60 of the Act and the regulations, prior to the occurrence of the unauthorized access or accesses.

+[para 72] I also asked the Custodian to tell me, if it determined that any of the accesses to the Complainant's health information identified in the Complainant's Mother's handwritten list were made by an Affiliate without authorization, whether that individual received privacy training prior to the unauthorized access, and whether they signed anything acknowledging the training and/or agreeing to adhere to the Custodian's policies.

+[para 73] Finally, I asked the Custodian to tell me, if it determined that any of the accesses to the Complainant's health information identified in the Complainant's Mother's handwritten list were made by an Affiliate without authorization, what steps it had taken or policies it had subsequently implemented, to comply with section 60.

+- [para 74] The Custodian provided the following submissions (footnotes omitted):29 - 82.
 The legislation requires custodians to take reasonable mitigation steps; however it does not demand perfection.
 This principle was confirmed in Alberta Health Services (Re), 2016 CanLII 11567 (AB OIPC) at para.
 14, attached at TAB 2: